 Big 5 Team Contributions

-Quality Controller: A Quality Controller tries to ensure that everything runs to schedule.
+- Quality monitor: A Quality monitor tries to ensure that everything runs to schedule.

 - Doer: A doer is action-oriented.
 He wants to implement taken decisions immediately.

 - Thinker: A thinker is original, innovative and solution oriented.

 - Monitor: A monitor is critical of proposals or arguments.

 - Team Player: A team player creates ambiance and harmony in the team.

 - Entrepreneur: An entrepreneur is very results oriented, he wants too achieve and win.

 - Specialist: A specialist has extensive knowledge of his own profession and has developed into an expert.